-'''

 % /users/grad2/doemer/eecs22/bin/listfiles.py

-'''

 This command lists your submitted files.
 Don't worry if you submitted too many files.
-We will only look at the files with defined names (here: guess.c, guess.txt and guess.script) and ignore other files.
+We will only look at the files with defined names (here: blackjack.c, blackjack.txt and blackjack.script) and ignore other files.

-5 Typescript
+6 Typescript